Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 1. Is it possible for ThoughtRender to connect their Batch Rendering workloads in Azure, to their Rendering workloads on-premises, in their various sites?
 If so, will the connection be made at a networking level, an operating system level, or an application level?

-    Yes, typically this is possible.
+    Yes, typically, this is possible.
 The connection is typically made at the application level (assuming a network connection such as VPN is already in place).
 Check what type of HPC compute cluster that ThoughtRender uses on-premises, and check the scheduling and batch software they use on those systems.
-Some of this software (e.g., HPC Pack, IBM LSF, Slurm, Univa GridEngine) have integrations possible with Azure to allow \"bursting\" (i.e., keeping head node control on-premises, and sending compute jobs to compute nodes running on Azure -- basically extending the on-premises HPC cluster into the cloud).
+Some of these software (e.g., HPC Pack, IBM LSF, Slurm, Univa GridEngine) have integrations possible with Azure to allow \"bursting\" (i.e., keeping head node control on-premises, and sending compute jobs to compute nodes running on Azure -- basically extending the on-premises HPC cluster into the cloud).

 2. Is it possible for ThoughtRender to keep their Azure infrastructure separate (i.e., completely unconnected) to their on-premises HPC clusters?